NDN-Routing/NDNFD/docs/StrategyLayer.md

 A strategy is allowed to maintain private state information on every name prefix entry, accessed via `npe->strategy_extra<T>()` and `npe->set_strategy_extra<T>(value)`.
 This feature is available if a strategy implements `NewNpeExtra`, `InheritNpeExtra`, and `FinalizeNpeExtra`.
 In case a new strategy is chosen for a namespace (and therefore name prefix entries), old strategy is invoked to finalize its private states, and new strategy is invoked to create private states.
 A strategy should not maintain states elsewhere (eg. on the strategy object).

 A strategy must be registered so that it can be used. `StrategyType_decl` and `StrategyType_def` macros are used for this purpose.
-A registered strategy has a strategy type (for internal use), and a short human-readable description. `StrategyType_list` function returns all registered strategies.
+A registered strategy has a strategy type (for internal use), and a (short, human-readable) title. `StrategyType_list` function returns all registered strategies.